lsils/SCE-benchmarks/README.md

 **Buffer and splitter insertion without logic optimization**

 Without any logic optimization, i.e., without changing the interconnections of logic gates, buffers and splitters are inserted into the network to legalize them for AQFP.
-These results were obtained by adopting the better initial scheduling among ASAP and ALAP, and then running the chunked-movement heuristic optimization until convergence.
-[7] The implementation is available in `mockturtle` in header [`buffer_insertion`](https://github.com/lsils/mockturtle/blob/master/include/mockturtle/algorithms/aqfp/buffer_insertion.hpp).
+Heuristic optimization techniques, such as chunked movement and retiming, are applied after an initial insertion is obtained.

 The buffer insertion results can be verified using the [`buffer_verification`](https://github.com/lsils/mockturtle/blob/master/include/mockturtle/algorithms/aqfp/buffer_verification.hpp) algorithm in `mockturtle`.